dohooo/supazod/README.md

 # Generate with custom naming patterns
 $ pnpm supazod -i types.ts -o schemas.ts \
   --table-operation-pattern '{schema}_{table}_{operation}' \
+  --table-schema-pattern '{schema}{table}{operation}' \
   --enum-pattern '{schema}_{name}_Enum' \
+  --enum-schema-pattern '{schema}{name}' \
   --separator '_'
 ```

+### Separating Type and Schema Names

+For each naming pattern there is an optional companion for the generated Zod schema constants (for example `tableSchemaPattern`).
+Use these when you want custom suffixes on TypeScript types without affecting the schema identifiers that appear in `schemas.ts`.

+Patterns now preserve any separators you include (like `_` or `-`) in the emitted type aliases and schema constants, so you can rely on the exact formatting you configure.

 ## Available Placeholders